SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/squid-proxy-opentelemetry.md

 - `webengine.system`.
 Has a fixed value of **squidproxy**.
 - `sumo.datasource`.
 Has a fixed value of **squidproxy**.

-## Collection Configuration and App installation
+## Collection configuration and app installation

-As part of data collection setup and app installation, you can select the **Squid Proxy - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
-Follow the steps below to configure the collection.
+{@import ../../../reuse/apps/opentelemetry/config-app-install.md}

 ### Step 1: Set up Collector